 Our public inquiries team, led by Erin Shoesmith, encompasses not only experience in providing representation at inquiries, but also expertise that extends across the full range of the firm's practice areas.

 The team includes members with in depth knowledge of health and safety, corporate crime, dispute resolution, reputation management and contentious insurance disputes.
 It amounts to a large resource pool situated across the UK, which can be quickly mobilised, and has the breadth of expertise to manage the demands of a public inquiry.

 We have experience of acting at major public inquiries in recent years, for both individuals and organisations across a broad range of topics.

-- We currently act on behalf of a core participant at the Grenfell Tower inquiry;
+- We act on behalf of a Core Participant at the Grenfell Tower inquiry;

-- We currently represent three bereaved families at the Manchester Arena Bombing inquiry;
+- We represent three bereaved families as Core Participants at the Manchester Arena Bombing inquiry;

-- The firm recently assisted a leading care institution in Scotland to provide written evidence to the Scottish Child Abuse Inquiry;
+- The team are supporting a leading care institution in Scotland to provide written evidence to the Scottish Child Abuse Inquiry;

 - Members of our team have also:

 - worked on the Jersey Care Inquiry in relation to historical abuse of children in care;